 “Just wanted to thank you again for the wonderful workshop.
 You gave me so many useful tips to improve my paintings.”
 Sharon J.

 “You were so kind and inspirational.
 I loved every bit of the workshop.”
 Rose D.

 “Great class, but more than that, you share so much with us…your heart, soul, wisdom, humor, and generosity.”
 Diane M.

 Fee is $350 for members and $375 for nonmembers for all four days.
 It will be held at the Carriage House at the Watermen’s Museum on Water St. in Yorktown.
 Class hours will be 9 am to 4 pm with a half hour to hour for lunch.

 Please contact us to sign up with 50% deposit to hold your space.
 Download this class registration form, fill it out, and mail or bring by the gallery with your deposit to confirm your space.
 We expect the class to fill up quickly.

 Registered students: Download the supply list

 Third Sundays at On the Hill Gallery at 402 Main Street in Historic Yorktown have never been so fun.
-On November 20, 2016 from 1 – 3 p.m. several students from the local area participated in the MONOPRINT WORKSHOP held at the gallery.
+On November 20, 2016, several students from the local area participated in the Monoprint workshop.
 Monoprinting has long been described as the most painterly method of print making.
 A technique which combines printing and painting on glass or plexi glass.
 Students left this workshop with a number of prints suitable for framing and gift giving.
-Imagine the surprise when Santa and Mrs. Clause dropped in to visit OUR workshop, they were very impressed with the talent of our young artists.
+Imagine the surprise when Santa and Mrs. Clause dropped in to visit our workshop; they were very impressed with the talent of our young artists.
 If you know a young artist who may be interested in spending a Sunday afternoon with the artists at ON THE HILL GALLERY, please call the gallery at (757) 369-1108 and inquire about our next 3rd Sunday activity.

 November 20, 2016